 The Pyongyang Marathon is formally known in the Democratic People’s Republic of Korea (DPRK or North Korea) as the Mangyongdae Prize International Marathon.
 It is held every year on the Sunday before the President Kim Il Sung’s birthday (April 15th).
-It is ranked at present by the IAAF as a Bronze Label Road Race.
+This year’s event will be AIMS certified (the Association of International Marathon and Distance Races)

 The Marathon begins and ends at the Kim Il Sung Stadium in Pyongyang.
 The race was opened to amateur runners and tourists in 2014 and will welcome any participants for future tours.
 There are four different distances available to runners: the 5km marathon, mini marathon, half marathon and full marathon.

 Asides from comfortable running clothing, entrants are also required to bring a tracksuit (jacket and trousers) for attendance of the opening and closing ceremonies.
-The size and number of any logos on clothing is regulated according to IAAF regulations, however the Pyongyang Marathon is notable for an extra rule – no American or Japanese flags are allowed on any items of clothing.
+The size and number of any logos on clothing is regulated according to AIMS regulations, however the Pyongyang Marathon is notable for an extra rule – no American or Japanese flags are allowed on any items of clothing.

 At the current time the entry fees for the marathon and time allowances are as follows, those may be subject to change by the ministry of sport or the Pyongyang Marathon Committee.

 A race timing chip is included in the price above.
 The maximum time limit for the full marathon is 5 and a half hours, half marathon is 2 and a half hours and both the mini marathon and 5km marathon is 2 hours.
 All running participants will receive a Pyongyang marathon certificate titled to you, with the top three men and women in each distance excluding the 5km run receiving ceramic vases at the awards ceremony held in front of 70,000 people!

 Registry for all marathon runners is on a first come first served basis and limited to 1500 runners in total, so if you wish to run, book now!

 What do our runners from the 2014, 2015, 2016, 2017 and 2018 marathon say about us and the marathon?